laravel-enso/tables/README.md

 Options:
 - `routePrefix`, required, string, the common route segment, used for both read and write (N/A)
 - `readSuffix`, required, string, the route endpoint, that gets concatenated to the `routePrefix`
-- `writeSuffix`, optional, string, the route endpoint, that gets concatenated to the `routePrefix`.
-This is only needed when using the editor (N/A).
 - `name`, optional, string, the title used for the table.
 - `icon`, optional, string or array of strings, expects Font Awesome icon classes (make sure the used class is avaible in the page, via a local or global import)